< back to Blog home

 Create A Bakery Marketing Plan

 Now that your bakery is ready to open, promote it to the masses.
-Marketing efforts can bring in significant traffic before you know it.
+Focused bakery marketing efforts can bring in significant traffic before you know it.
 So, allocate a portion of funding to budget all of your promotional endeavors.

 Include the following marketing practices for boosting exposure and sales: